Code-Institute-Submissions/MilestoneProject2StarWarsMemoryGame/README.md

 * [JQuery](https://jquery.com)
     - Used to simplify some elements of Javascript.
 * [Bootstrap](https://www.bootstrapcdn.com/)
+    - Used for developing a more responsive and mobile first approached game.
+It was also used to apply some CSS throughout the project.
 * [FontAwesome](https://cdnjs.cloudflare.com/ajax/libs/font-awesome/5.11.2/css/all.css)
     - Used for useful icons to provide more intuitive UI.
 * [GitHub](https://github.com/)